Corporate Successor Liability in Asset Purchases

 Buyers' counsel can take several measures to mitigate the risk of successor liability with asset purchases, including conducting thorough due diligence, negotiating strong contract provisions, obtaining reps and warranties insurance, and using purchase price adjustments/holdbacks.
 In the bankruptcy context, assets can be purchased "free and clear" of competing claims and liability under Section 363 of the Bankruptcy Code.

-Our panel will provide guidance to M&A counsel for mitigating the risk of successor liability with asset purchases.
-The panel will discuss the circumstances in which successor liability claims may arise and describe how due diligence, contractual provisions in the asset purchase agreements, and reps and warranties insurance can be effective techniques to mitigate risk exposure.
+The panel provided guidance to M&A counsel for mitigating the risk of successor liability with asset purchases.
+The panel also discussed the circumstances in which successor liability claims may arise and describe how due diligence, contractual provisions in the asset purchase agreements, and reps and warranties insurance can be effective techniques to mitigate risk exposure.

 - The circumstances under which asset buyers may be held liable as successors for claims made against prior owners